tuomastiainen/cadver/README.md

 ## Acknowledgments

-* I would like to thank my thesis instructors Panu Kiviluoma and Kaur Jaakma
+* I would like to thank my thesis instructors Panu Kiviluoma and Kaur Jaakma for valuable advice and guidance during the project.